zvector/fate/README.md

 			assert.ok( a === 6 && b === 7 ); // true
 		});

 The array passed as an argument will be treated as mutable; each element is `shift`ed out of the array as it is executed.
-If the array's integrity must be preserved, it should be copied before the constructor is called:
+If the array’s integrity must be preserved, it should be copied before the constructor is called:

 	var array = [ fn1, fn2, fn3 ],
 	    pipeline = Pipeline( array.slice() );